1 Example programs

 The ratio of a circle’s circumference to its diameter.

-Determines if some value is strictly larger than zero.
+Determines if some real number is strictly larger than zero.

 Extracts the x component of a posn.